Both virtual and in-person classes are available. Program registration and intake required. To register, please email Mary Biddle-Newberry.

 For sending referrals or protected health information, please fax to our HIPAA Fax: 888-965-4924

-The Treasure Valley Family Y believes that every individual is of promise.
+The Treasure Valley Family YMCA believes that every individual is of promise.
 Therefore, no one is denied Y services due to the inability to pay.
 For more information please visit our Financial Assistance page.